How To Record PowerPoint Presentations With Audio: Two Simple Methods Explained Step by Step

 How To Record PPT Presentations With Audio

-We’re all accustomed to the live presentation format with a lecturer and the projection of their presentation at the front of the room.
-However, nowadays, such live events have become quite rare.
-But fortunately, we can recreate this format by including narrations in PowerPoint presentations.
-Moreover, there are multiple ways to do this.
+We’re all accustomed to the live presentation format with a lecturer and the projection of their presentation on the whiteboard.
+Nowadays, however, such live events have become quite rare.
+Fortunately, we can recreate this format by including recorded audio in PowerPoint presentations.
+There are multiple ways to record voice narration or to add precrafted audio recordings to your slides.

-The first and most obvious solution is to use MS PowerPoint by itself.
-This tool allows you to record presentations with audio and export them as videos.
-It might not be the best option in some cases, but it’s still a viable solution.
+The first and most obvious solution is to use MS PowerPoint.
+This tool allows you to record a presentation with audio and export it as a video file.

-In this article, we’ll show you how to record PPT presentations with narration, both in MS PowerPoint and iSpring Suite Max step by step.
-Let’s get started.
+In this article, we’ll show you how to record PPT presentations with audio narration in both MS PowerPoint and iSpring Suite, step by step.
+Let’s get started!

-How to Record Presentations with Narration in PowerPoint
+How to record a PowerPoint presentation with audio narration in PowerPoint

 1. Open your PowerPoint presentation.

-2. Go to the Slide Show tab and click Record Slide Show.
+2. Go to the Slide Show tab and click the Record Slide Show box.

-3. Choose Record from Beginning if you want to start right from the beginning of a presentation.
-Select Record from Current Slide if you want to record from a specific slide or wish to rerecord a particular slide.
+3. Select Record from Beginning if you want to start right from the beginning of a presentation.
+Select Record from Current Slide if you want to record from a specific slide or wish to re-record a particular slide.

-4. By default, PowerPoint records both camera and audio.
+4. By default, PowerPoint records both video and audio.
 If you don’t need a video in your presentation, turn it off by clicking on the camera button.
-That way, the tool will only record your microphone.
+That way, the tool will only record your microphone along with the presentation file.

-5. Click on the Record button to start recording.
-PowerPoint will count 3 seconds for you to get ready.
+5. Click on the Record button to begin recording.
+PowerPoint will count down 3 seconds in the recording window to allow you to get ready, then you can start speaking.

 6. Record your narration for a particular slide or the entire presentation.
-Use directional arrow buttons to switch slides.
-You might want to make a one-second break when you go to the next slide, so nothing gets cut out.
-When you finish, click on Stop.
+Use the directional arrow buttons to switch slides.
+You might want to make a one-second break when you go to the next slide, so that nothing will get cut out.
+Click on Pause if you want to stop and then resume speaking.
+When you finish, click on Stop in the recording window.

-7. Save the file as a PowerPoint presentation to make sure all changes have been saved.
+7. Save the file as a PowerPoint presentation.
 Then go to the File menu and click on Export.
 Select Create a Video.

 For Mac users: You will be directed to the settings menu right after you click Export.

 8. Set the desired video quality.
-Select Use Recorded Timings and Narrations.
+Select Use Recorded Timings and Narrations to maintain slide timings for all of the slides.
 Then, click Create Video.

-For Mac users: You can select the needed video format at this point.
+For Mac users: You can select the desired video format at this point.
 Once you’ve set the parameters, click Export.

-9. Select the video format and the location where you want to save your video presentation with narration.
-Click Save.
+9. Select the video format and the PC location where you want to save your video presentation with narration.
+Then, click Save.

-As mentioned above, MS PowerPoint allows you to export presentations with narration in a video format.
-Also, PowerPoint does not offer any audio editing options, so it’ll be quite a challenge to get good quality sound without unnecessary breaks, volume differences, and other casualties of an unedited recording.
+MS PowerPoint allows you to export presentations with narration in a video format.
+However, PowerPoint does not offer any audio editing options, so it can be challenging to get good-quality sound and a clear recording without unnecessary breaks, volume differences, and other problems.

 Here’s a step-by-step guide on how to record presentations with narration in iSpring Suite Max: